intra2net/guibot/packaging/backend_dependencies.md

                 - on Ubuntu there is an error with the alert module import
                     - solution is to comment it in the __init__ module since we don't need it anyway
     - contour, template, feature, cascade matching
-        - numpy, opencv, opencv-python (python-numpy, opencv-python on ubuntu)
+        - numpy, opencv, opencv-python (python-numpy, python-opencv on ubuntu)
     - text matching (OCR)
         - numpy, opencv, opencv-python (same as above)
         - tesseract